Everything you need to know about visiting Abu Dhabi in May

 - Sun worshippers who’ve come for the hotter weather in the UAE will love a luxury beach club day (if you’re not already staying at one of the city’s incredible beach hotels)

 An Abu Dhabi Desert Safari in May?
 Some operators will continue to operate evening tours into the desert well into the early summer.
 Whilst yes, it’s doable, it is still hot!
-With kids or elderly members of your group, I would recommend against it over summer.
-However, if you have a very high tolerance for the heat then go for it!
+With kids or elderly members of your group, we would recommend against it over the summer.
+However, if you have a very high tolerance for the heat, then go for it!
 It will be much quieter to take a desert safari in May than in the peak winter months.

 - Visiting the cultural highlights of Al Ain on a day trip – see Al Ain Palace Museum, the oases of Al Ain, Qasr al Muwaiji

-In a city built to cope with the heat there’s plenty of fun still to be had indoors and out in May – just bearing in mind that midday heat so time your activities carefully.
-Some May favourties in Abu Dhabi include:
+In a city built to cope with the heat, there’s plenty of fun still to be had indoors and out in May – just bear in mind that midday heat, so time your activities carefully.
+Some May favourites in Abu Dhabi include:

-- Yas Waterworld – the region’s award-wining water park on Yas Island is an absolute crowd-pleaser.
+- Yas Waterworld – the region’s award-winning water park on Yas Island, is an absolute crowd-pleaser.
 The weather in May is perfect as you’ll get a refreshing treat in the water but not too hot for sitting poolside.
-They cater really well to all age groups from babies through to adults.
+They cater well to all age groups, from babies to adults.